Centre for Advance T&L Professional Development Lineup

 Janine Carmichael

-Faculty Specialist: Entrepreneurship, The Centre for the Advancement of Teaching and Learning, University of Manitoba
+Faculty Specialist: Entrepreneurship, Centre for the Advancement of Teaching and Learning, University of Manitoba

 READ BIO